NaturailyShopify/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 An ideal scenario would be a software house with all the necessary talents on board.
 This way you don’t have to worry about hiring, for example, additional UI/UX teams separately.
 Instead, their designers can cooperate with developers and participate at every stage of the development process.
 This arrangement may not be possible if they were coming from separate teams.

-At the same time, it’s worth noting that y**ou shouldn’t expect one company to take care of everything** – this is actually a bad sign if a single company dismissively agrees to all your demands.
+At the same time, it’s worth noting that **you shouldn’t expect one company to take care of everything** – this is actually a bad sign if a single company dismissively agrees to all your demands.
 They’ll take care of the design, marketing, graphics etc. Companies should know their limitations, otherwise, it may lead to a bad outcome.

 ## 6. Communication